-- Determine if your security groups are domain groups by checking the System | Information page. - To add an account to the discovery administrator role, use native tools to add the user to the Reporter\Discovery\Admins group. - To add an account to the reporting administrator role, use native tools to add the user to the Reporter Reporting Admins group. - To add an account to the reporting user role, use native tools to add the user to the Reporter Reporting Operators group. - To add an account to the discovery node role, use native tools to add the user to the Reporter\Discovery\Nodes group.
+- Determine if your security groups are domain groups by checking the System | Information page. - To add an account to the discovery administrator role, use system-provided tools to add the user to the Reporter Discovery Admins group. - To add an account to the reporting administrator role, use system-provided tools to add the user to the Reporter Reporting Admins group. - To add an account to the reporting user role, use system-provided tools to add the user to the Reporter\Reporting\Operators group. - To add an account to the discovery node role, use system-provided tools to add the user to the Reporter\Discovery\Nodes group.